AlturosDestinations/Alturos.Yolo/src/Alturos.Yolo/readme.txt

-Thanks for using the Alturos.Yolo package
+Thanks for using the Alturos.Yolo package (https://github.com/AlturosDestinations/Alturos.Yolo)
 ----------------------------------------------------------------
+Please star (★) this project on github!

 This package deliver all dependencies for cpu detection.